sam-mcclure/Study-Guide/Week 2/Web/Questions.md

 8. What is the danger of an XSS?
 - If a web application uses unvalidated or unencoded user input in the output it generates, a hacker can use Cross-site  Scripting to input malicious code into a form that will attack a user's browser when they navigate to that page.
 These scripts have access to anything JavaScript has access to and can be used for cookie theft, keylogging, phising, and identity theft.

+## CSRF

+9. What is a CSRF Attack?
+- A CSRF attack is when an attacker tricks a user into clicking on a link or loading a page that then sends a malicious request to a website that the user is logged in to, using the victim's cookies to make it seem like a legitimate request.
+CSRF can be used to transfer money, change passwords, and steal data.

+10. How can you prevent CSRF Vulnerabilities?
+- The most common way to prevent CSRF attacks is to send a hidden anti-CSRF token with a submitted form.
+This token should be hard to guess and requests will only be accepted with the correct token.
+Another way to prevent CSRF is to use a same-site cookie, meaning a cookie that came from the same source as the cookie is being sent to.
+However, this is not supported in all browsers, so shouldn't be used except as an extra layer of defense